 In March 2018, there were 1389 people in immigration detention – 1059 on the Australian mainland and 330 on Christmas Island, an Australian territory.
 Of these, 389 had arrived by air or boat without a valid visa, making up approximately 28 per cent of all people in immigration detention.

 For latest statistics, visit our statistics page.

-The Community Detention Program places asylum seekers in community-based accommodation while waiting for an outcome on their visa application.
-Community detention is not a visa category: asylum seekers are still considered within immigration detention for visa purposes.
+The Community Detention (Community Residence Determination) Program places asylum seekers in community-based accommodation while waiting for an outcome on their visa application.
+Community detention is not a visa category: asylum seekers are still considered within immigration detention for visa purposes and are subject to certain restrictions.
 However for those who are eligible, it provides an alternative to closed immigration detention facilities.

-In June 2015, 1189 people were in community detention.
-Of this, 59.6% have been detained in the community by the Australian government for more than 18 months.
+In March 2018, 452 people were in community detention.
+Of this, 60% have been detained in the community by the Australian government for more than two years.

-A number of service providers are funded by the Department of Immigration and Border Protection, through the Status Resolution Support Services program, to provide support to asylum seekers in community detention, including families with children, unaccompanied minors and individual adults.
-The community detention program provides support to access safe housing, care for unaccompanied minors, financial support and access to schooling and healthcare.
+A number of service providers are funded by the Home Affairs Department, through the Status Resolution Support Services program, to provide support to asylum seekers in community detention, including families with children, unaccompanied minors and individual adults.
+The community detention program provides access to housing, financial support and access to schooling and healthcare.

 Regional processing and settlement

-On 19 July 2013, the former Labor Government announced that people who arrive by boat without a valid visa would no longer be settled in Australia.
+On 19 July 2013, the former Labor Government announced that people who arrive by boat without a valid visa would no longer be settled in Australia, signing agreements with the Republic of Nauru and Papua New Guinea.
 The Coalition Government has continued this policy as part of Operation Sovereign Borders.
 As such, asylum seekers arriving in Australia by boat after July 2013 are subject to transfer to offshore detention facilities in Papua New Guinea (PNG) and Nauru, where their refugee applications are assessed under local law.